mkevac/hmm/README.md

 # Why?

 Imagine you have a script that gives you some numbers.
 Benchmark script that gives you an amount of requests per seconds, for example.
 It would be great to see these numbers on a chart! hmm can help you with this.
-You can send an output for your script to hmm's stdin and hmm will open your browser and show this numbers to you as a beautiful updating chart.
+You can send an output for your script to hmm's stdin and hmm will open your browser and show these numbers to you as a beautiful atimatically updating chart.

 # Example